 Beacon lost is triggered for the first time when beacon matching the description of the trigger was observed before and is not observed in the cool down time window (30 seconds).
 It also takes into account the throttle time.

-(Throttle = Minimal number of seconds between two subsequent firings of the new
+(Throttle = Minimal number of seconds between two subsequent firings of the new Trigger).

-    Trigger).

-    For the executor there are three available options: Cloud, Gateway or Proximity
+For the executor there are two available options: Cloud or Gateway.

-    SDK.

-    - If Cloud is selected, then the Location engine will be the one in charge of

-    triggering the action, as soon as the Location engine receives the data matching

-    the trigger description.
+- If Cloud is selected, then the Location engine will be the one in charge of triggering the action, as soon as the Location engine receives the data matching the trigger description.